5 Recommendations

 • Position water-temp-bc as an example of a data-portal model that can be extended or replicated to incorporate other past and future datasets collected by UNBC, cumulative-effects monitoring initiatives, FWCP-funded research, regional Nations, industry tenure holders, and others.
 Many programs have been generating water-temperature and water-quality records in the region for years; the goal is not to ask partners to hand over their data but to make the data discoverable and queryable through a shared interface so researchers can ask basin-scale questions without per-source data hunts or permission gates.

-• Build a community of practice around regional water-temperature data with UNBC, cumulative-effects monitoring leads, FWCP partners, and other researchers — focused on collective capacity to ask and answer holistic regional questions about thermal regime, climate-change response, and habitat suitability, rather than every program reconstructing the same regional picture from fragmented sources.
+• Support a community of practice around regional water-temperature data with UNBC, cumulative-effects monitoring leads, FWCP partners, and other researchers — focused on collective capacity to ask and answer holistic regional questions about thermal regime, climate-change response, and habitat suitability, rather than every program reconstructing the same regional picture from fragmented sources.

 • Model and extend the same open-access pattern for eDNA data across UNBC, FWCP partners, and the broader research community — making detections, samples, methods, and metadata queryable in a shared interface rather than scattered across project repositories.